FEMR/fEMR-OnChain-Core/README.md

 The fastest way to get a running version of fEMR OnChain is to install Docker, then to run `docker compose up`.

+Before contributing, check our [CONTRIBUTING.md](CONTRIBUTING.md) file to ensure you're following our workflow.

 ## Documentation
 Documentation is rebuilt periodically and hosted at https://femr.github.io/fEMR-OnChain-Core/